cityofaustin/Residential-Permitting/_glossary/property-survey.md

 ---
 title: Property Survey
 term: property survey
 short_definition: The exact amount of land that belongs to a homeowner.
-Property surveys are measured by surveyors and include the land within property lines.
+Property surveys include the land within property lines and are measured by surveyors.
 long_definition_markdown: The exact measurement of the amount of land belonging to a homeowner.
 Property surveys indicate any easements or special features on the property and measures the distance around the property from each boundary line.
 source: Austin City Development Code
 glossary: